vickynovlani/nops-docs/GettingStarted/adding-aws-child-accounts-in-nops.md

+---
+title: Adding AWS Child Accounts in nOps
+category: Getting Started
+---

-Adding AWS Child Accounts in nOps
+# Adding AWS Child Accounts in nOps #

 There are three different methods of onboarding a child account: